roman-gravit/solid/README.md

 **D**  Dependency Inversion Principle: Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not
                                       depend on the low-level module, but they should depend on abstractions.

+## CI/CD

+Stands for continuous integration and continuous delivery/deployment, aims to streamline and accelerate the software development lifecycle.

+ - **Continuous integration (CI)** refers to the practice of automatically and frequently integrating code changes into a shared source code repository.

+ - **Continuous delivery** and/or **Continuous deployment (CD)**  is a 2 part process that refers to the integration, testing, and delivery of code changes.

+ 1. Code: write, commit and push to repository

+ 2. Make build after code changes

+ 3. Test: after auto tests do manual testing.

+ 4. Make release.

+ 5. Deploy release

+ 6. Operate/Monitor

+ 7. Plan new features